 Java is an object-oriented programming language intended to manage software complexity in a new way.
-Java is used in different types of a computer platform including embedded device, enterprise application, mobile phone, and supercomputers.
-Java is almost everywhere in mobile phones, web services, enterprise application and desktop applications.
+Java is used in different types of computer platform including embedded device, enterprise application, mobile phone, and supercomputers.
+Java is almost everywhere in mobile phones, web services, enterprise application, and desktop applications.

 Now, let’s take a look at such tools:

 There are lots of Java-compatible IDEs out there.
 So you can choose just one and put it onto the Java tools list is somewhat of a political issue.

 Although, Eclipse remains the best Java IDE.
 No, it’s not the prettiest or the hippest, but it offers several essential features:

 - It’s open source.

 If your Java IDE (integrated development environment) preferences are different, I won’t argue with you.
 No single IDE is the best for everyone.
 But if you had to create a recommendation about which integrated development environment to include in a set of Java tools used in application development, it would be Eclipse.

 Read also: Top Mobile App Trends for 2019